Police: Rioters set fires, then pelt responding firefighters and police with rocks

-- Husby, a northern suburb of Stockholm, has been at the center of the disorder
+Husby, a northern suburb of Stockholm, had been at the center of the disorder

-- Prime Minister Fredrik Reinfeldt appeals for calm in the capital
+Prime Minister Fredrik Reinfeldt has appealed for calm in the capital

 Husby is an area that has a lot of problems and a high crime rate, according to Lindgren.

 Tensions have been brewing since May 13, when police shot dead a 69-year-old Husby man who had a machete, The Local newspaper said.

 On Wednesday, Stockholm police spokesman Lars Bystrom told CNN that authorities weren’t sure why the riots began.